thingsboard/thingsboard.github.io/_includes/docs/devices-library/guides/nodemcuv3.md

 ## Conclusion

-So, after this guide, you know how to connect NodeMCU and send the data to ThingsBoard.
+So, after this guide, you know how to connect {{ deviceName }} and send the data to ThingsBoard.
 By now you can move forward and send any data that you want.